N. R. Pogson: Professional career

 Reaching India in 1861 and working at the Madras Observatory he worked tirelessly, discovering the asteroid 67 Asia.
 In the next seven years he found five minor planets and seven variable stars.
-He continued worked on Taylor's Madras Catalogue ("Taylor's General Catalogue of Stars from observations made at the Madras Observatory during the years 1831-1842") of 11,015 stars which had been published in 1835 based on work begun in 1831 by T. G. Taylor.
+He continued worked on Taylor's Madras Catalogue ("Taylor's General Catalogue of Stars from observations made at the Madras Observatory during the years 1831-1842") of 11,015 stars which had been published in 1835 based on work begun in 1831 by Thomas Glanville Taylor.
 Pogson continued work on this to add 51,101 observations (until 1887) and after his death in 1891 the catalogue was revised by Arthur Downing and published in 1901.
 Despite Pogson's isolation he had at the time of his death discovered 134 stars, 106 variable stars, 21 possible variable stars and 7 possible supernovae.
 Pogson also made special expeditions, observing a total solar eclipse on 18 August 1868 at Masulipatnam and making spectrometric studies.
-He observed and commented on the spectral line associated with Helium, then yet to be discovered.
+He observed and commented on the spectral line associated with helium, then yet to be discovered.

-His most notable contribution was to note that in the stellar magnitude system introduced by the Greek astronomer Hipparchus, stars of the first magnitude were a hundred times as bright as stars of the sixth magnitude.
+His most important contribution was to note that in the stellar magnitude system introduced by the Greek astronomer Hipparchus, stars of the first magnitude were a hundred times as bright as stars of the sixth magnitude.
 Pogson's suggestion in 1856 was to make this a standard; thus, a first magnitude star is 100^{1/5} or about 2.512 times as bright as a second magnitude star.
 This fifth root of 100 is known as Pogson's Ratio.

 The magnitude relation is given as follows: